-Lillafüred located in Bükk National Park and the most visited place in that area.
+Lillafüred is located in Bükk National Park and is the most visited place in that area.
 The romantic place has several things to do.
-Chance to explore the neo-renaissance style Palace Hotel, paddle with a boat on artificial lake Hámori, explore natural caves Anna, István, and Szeleta, also see the biggest waterfall in Hungary.
+Chance to explore the neo-renaissance style Palace Hotel, paddle with a boat on artificial lake Hámori, explore natural caves Anna, István, and Szeleta, and also see the biggest waterfall in Hungary.

 21. Soak in the biggest natural thermal bath: Lake Héviz

 The largest natural swimming thermal lake in the world is located in western Hungary near Balaton town Keszthely.
 Apart from the lake bath, it’s also a spa with different treatments and therapies like medicinal mud, healing massages, physiotherapeutic treatment, drinking cure, and more.
 Lake ticket costs 3500 HUF (9.5 EUR) for 3 hours and 4300 HUF (12 EUR) for 4 hours.